ilibarra/primer_design_covid19/README.md

 <img src="./about/jogl_logo.png" width="100px" height="100px" align="right">

-## **Screening of primers for COVID-19 with genome specificity and amplicons with stable single-stranded RNA secondary structure**
+## **Screening of primers for COVID-19 with genome specificity and amplicons with stable single-stranded RNA structure**
 By Anibal Arce and Ignacio Ibarra

 ### Motivation
 ---------------------------------------------------------
-- Sequence-specific isothermal amplification of targets from viral samples is escential for implementing low-cost diagnostic tools based on nucleic acid detection.
+- Sequence-specific isothermal amplification of targets from viral samples is essential for implementing low-cost diagnostic tools based on nucleic acid detection.
 - Design and selection of primer combinations for this propuse can be automated considering the optimal parameters for a particular methodology, such as NASBA isothermal amplification of RNA.
 - Analysis of the secondary structure of the amplicon generated, aids in the shortlisting of candidates for downstreams detection tools such as Toeholds RNA Sensors.